-The PNNL-Sequim Campus research may emit low levels of radioactive material.
+PNNL-Sequim campus research may result in the release of low levels of radioactive material to ambient air.
 Radiological emissions predominantly occur from laboratories in two buildings: MSL-1 and MSL-5 (Figure 1.2, Figure 1.3, and Figure 1.4).
-Radiological laboratories activities include:
+Radiological laboratory activities may include: